SinaHKazemi/CESM.jl/docs/src/reference/config.md

 ## Processes

 `processes` is a list of dictionaries that contains the processes of the model.
-Each dictinary must have `carrier_in` and `carrier_out` keys that are the input and output carriers of the conversion process.
+Each dictionary must have `carrier_in` and `carrier_out` keys that are the input and output carriers of the conversion process.
 The value of the `carrier_in` and `carrier_out` key must be in the list of keys in the `carriers` dictionary.

 If a parameter is defined for a process then the value of the parameter must be defined in the dictionary corresponding to that process.